-University Honors is a tight-knit community of scholars, within a large research university setting, where students will connect with other students, faculty, and staff.
-The four-year program encourages well-prepared and motivated students to excel and to take an active role in maximizing their education by engaging with and taking full advantage of the array of benefits University Honors has to offer.
+University Honors is a tight-knit community of scholars, within a large, research-university setting, where students will connect with other students, faculty, and staff.
+The four-year program encourages well-prepared and motivated students to excel and to take an active role in maximizing their education by engaging with, and taking full advantage of, the array of resources and opportunities University Honors has to offer.

-Honors Courses: Honors students have the opportunity to enroll in Honors courses taught by student-centered faculty members that are involved in cutting-edge research and scholarship.
-A majority of Honors courses are capped at 15-20 students, giving students a better opportunity to engage and get to know the faculty for the course.
+Honors Courses: Honors students have the opportunity to enroll in Honors courses taught by student-centered faculty members, who are involved in cutting-edge research and scholarship.
+A majority of Honors courses are capped at 15-20 students, giving students a better opportunity to engage and get to know the professor of the course.
 Students also benefit from the ability to delve more deeply into the material being presented.
-These interactions advance a student’s critical thinking and analytical reasoning skills, but also allow them to build intellectual and social connections with others in the Honors community.
-Honors courses will also provide the resources and framework necessary in support of the capstone project.
+These interactions advance a students' critical thinking and analytical reasoning skills and also allow them to build intellectual and social connections with others in the Honors community.
+Honors courses also provide students with the resources and framework necessary to pursue a capstone project.

-Capstone Development and Completion: University Honors students will participate in a series of courses and experiences that will prepare them for undergraduate research and the completion of a capstone project.
-The capstone can consist of research, creative or experiential activity.
-Students will learn how to interact with faculty and select a faculty member to be their mentor.
-Students will conceive and design a project plan while honing research and writing skills.
+Capstone Development and Completion: University Honors students participate in a series of courses and experiences that prepare them for undergraduate research and the completion of a capstone project.
+The capstone project can consist of research, creative activity, or experiential activity.
+Students learn how to interact with faculty and select a faculty member to be their mentor.
+Students conceive and design a project plan while honing research and writing skills.
 These projects enable students to take learning outside the classroom and apply critical thought to the topics they are most passionate about.
-This experience can assist students into getting into graduate school and provide invaluable experiences that can boost their resume for their intended career.
+The capstone project experience will differentiate students from other students when applying for graduate school, professional school, and employment.

-Community Engagement: As part of the program Honors students are required to participate in University Honors activities designed to help them network and access a variety of opportunities and resources.
-Many of these activities also aid in students practicing our three pillars of excellence.
-These activities are carefully designed to help students learn more about themselves and how they can make a difference.
+Community Engagement: As part of the program Honors students are required to participate in University Honors activities designed to help them network with faculty, staff, and their fellow students and access a variety of opportunities and resources related to our three pillars of excellence.
+The activities are carefully designed to help students learn more about themselves and how they can make a difference.
 They encourage students to branch out beyond academic learning to become well-rounded, active learners who raise creative and relevant questions, identify substantive goals, and consider options and practical strategies for increasing their own introspection.

-Personalized Advising: Honors professional staff members play a pivotal role in students reaching their personal growth goals.
-Honors counselors work closely with students, academic advisors, and a network of resources to help students explore options about majors, career goals, and scholarships, as student’s transition to the independence of University life and academics.
-University Honors Counselors have a smaller caseload than that of academic advisors and are able to offer students longer and multiple needing to meet student needs.
+Personalized Counseling: Professional staff members in University Honors play a pivotal role in students reaching their personal, academic, and professional goals.
+Honors counselors work closely with students, academic advisors, and a network of campus resources to help students explore options about majors, scholarships, and extracurricular activities, as students transition to the independence of university life and academics.
+University Honors Counselors have smaller caseloads than academic advisors and are able to offer students more frequent and longer counseling appointments to meet their needs.

 Opportunities and Resources

-Leadership Positions: University Honors offers a variety of competitive leadership positions to our students that provide professional development.
+Leadership Positions: University Honors offers a variety of competitive leadership positions to our students that provide them with professional development opportunities.
 Students can participate as Honors Ambassadors, members of the Marketing and Media team, or members of the University Honors Audeamus Editorial Board.
-All of our leadership positions provide a scholarship to participants.
+All of our leadership positions are compensated with a scholarship.

-Research and Internship Positions: Honors faculty and staff encourage students to get involved in faculty-mentored research and seek out internship opportunities.
-Staff will work one-on-one with students to help identify research and internship opportunities both on and off campus.
+Research and Internship Positions: Honors faculty and staff encourage students to get involved in faculty-mentored research and to pursue internship opportunities.
+Honors Counselors work one-on-one with students to help identify research and internship opportunities, both on and off campus.
 Fellowship funding is available to support student research, education abroad, and participation in UC-Washington DC and UC-Sacramento internship programs.
-University Honors helps connect students not only to Honors opportunities but to other opportunities on and off campus via our counseling appointments, email, and social media.
+Additional opportunities are promoted to students via our counseling appointments, weekly e-mail, and social media.

-Awards and Fellowships: Honors faculty and staff will help groom you for the application process for prestigious awards.
-The staff will encourage students to develop portfolios that strongly position them for competitive local, national, and international academic leadership fellowships and awards.
+Awards and Fellowships: Honors faculty and staff prepare students for the application process for prestigious awards by helping them to develop portfolios that strongly position them for competitive local, national, and international academic fellowships and awards.

-University Honors Scholarships: Scholarship application for the various scholarships listed below will be made available on the iLearn course “University Honors Portfolio 2018-19.”
-Scholarships are not automatically awarded, and an application must be on file to be considered for a scholarship award.
+University Honors Scholarships: Scholarship applications for the various scholarships listed below are made available to students via their “University Honors Portfolio" course on iLearn.
+Scholarships are not automatically awarded, and an application must be on file for a student to be considered for a scholarship award.

 Award Purpose: To assist eligible Honors students with the cost of their education, as they complete their Honors capstone project.
 This award cannot be used for lab equipment, art supplies, or other items related to their actual project, due to method of disbursement.